SalomePlatform/sat/doc/src/usage_of_sat.rst

 Its purpose is to cover the maintenance and the production of the salome platform and its applications.

 Notably:

 * the definition of the applications content (the products, the resources, the options, the environment, the launcher, etc.)
-* the description of the products (the environment to set, how to get the sources; how to compilation, the dependencies, etc).
+* the description of the products (the environment to set, how to get the sources; how to compilation (which options), , the dependencies, etc).
 * the complete preparation and build
 * the management of unit or integration tests
 * the production of binary or source packages

+It is designed to run on several Linux OS and Windows, with the possibility to specify platform dependent specifics (with the **__overwrite__** functionality.
 It can be used from interactively from a terminal, or in batch mode.

 .. code-block:: bash